t3docs/docker-render-documentation/Documentation/Usage/quickstart.rst

 Using dockrun_t3rd, the handy helper function
 =============================================

-This function makes your life much easier, so make sure to give it a try and use it!
+This function makes your life much easier, so please give it a try and start using it!

 Create a place to store a shell file to.
 We recommend `.dockrun/dockrun_t3rd` in your home directory.
 Create a `shell-commands.sh`